Stories

 • sorry, my uncle just died from lymphoma this weekend, and i keep staring at the cigarette i'm smoking with a pained look.

 • It wouldn't.
 A smoker only feels "calmed down" because their craving has been satiated.
-The physical effects of nicotine increase stress on the brain and heart, they can focus because they're not constantly thinking about when they'll get their next hit, o
+The physical effects of nicotine increase stress on the brain and heart, they can focus because they're not constantly thinking about when they'll get their next hit, or how long they'll have to wait.

 • A smoker only feels "calmed down" because their craving has been satiated

 Actually, a smoker feels calmed down due to elevated levels of dopamine generated by the nicotine.
-While withdrawl symptoms can cause stress which is then relieved by more nicotine, t
+While withdrawl symptoms can cause stress which is then relieved by more nicotine, that doesn't discount the stimulant effects of smoking.

 • Close, but not quite.
 I'm the opposite of ADHD.
 As a kid I could focus intently on one task for hours, oblivious to everything around me.
-And I didn't smoke as a kid :-) If smokers simply had untreated ADHD, then they would have had ADHD as kids before the
+And I didn't smoke as a kid :-) If smokers simply had untreated ADHD, then they would have had ADHD as kids before they learned to smoke.

 ADHD medication?
 No. Depression medication?
 Yes.